 Mulkia has no exposure on currencies other than Saudi Riyals.
 Hence no foreign exchange risk is faced by the company.
-The company is exposed to specific risk and general market risk on its equity positions and investment funds.
+The company is now not exposed to specific risk and general market risk on its equity positions and investment funds.
+Currently, market risk consists of only underwriting risk.
 For measuring market risk various risk limits have been put in place.
 These limits work as active tools to control market risks emanating from changes in the value of market variables such as, equity prices.